TancelinMazzotti/astigo/README.md

 > [!TIP]
 > **Important Note about Issuer URL**:
 > The application uses `host.docker.internal:8090` as the issuer URL instead of `localhost:8090`.
 This ensures that both the API (running inside Docker) and the client (running on the host machine) use the same issuer URL, which is required for proper OpenID Connect validation.

-> [!TIP]
-> **Important Prerequisite**:
-> Make sure the `host.docker.internal` entry is present in your hosts file (typically located at `/etc/hosts` on Linux/MacOS or `C:\Windows\System32\drivers\etc\hosts` on Windows).
-This entry is normally added automatically by Docker Desktop, but it's recommended to verify it.
-Without this entry, name resolution won't work properly.

 The application comes pre-configured with Keycloak and includes all necessary settings: